 Théâtre du Centaure Tents

-L’Absolu is a poetic parenthesis in which the elements – water, air, fire – and materials become veritable partners the search for the infinite and for the truth.
+L’Absolu is a poetic parenthesis in which the elements – water, air, fire – and materials become veritable partners in the search for the infinite and for the truth.
 In an absurd universe that is sometimes burlesque, Boris Gibé faces the abyss of the absolute, that which the artists attempts to access while fighting against himself.
 Absolute because uncatchable to he who wants to master it.
-In the “Silo”, a sheet metal big top which includes 100 seating places spread out over a double-revolution staircase, the aerial choreography offers a dizzying experience and a novel angle of observation to better play with the audiences’ perceptions and visual, sensitive and emotional impressions.
+In the “Silo”, a sheet metal big top that includes 100 seating places spread out over a double-revolution staircase, the aerial choreography offers a dizzying experience and a novel angle of observation to better play with the audiences’ perceptions and visual, sensitive, and emotional impressions.